climbicsystem/github-pull-request-basics-v-000/README.md

     `https://github.com/their-user-name/awesome-lab`.
 How do you do this?

 Amazingly, `git` doesn't care whether one repository is the "source" or is "another fork of the source."
-Amazingly, if GitHub were to be wiped off the earth tomorrow, local copies on hundreds of laptops 'round the world are _just as good as the copy that GitHub_ had!
+If GitHub were to be wiped off the earth tomorrow, local copies on hundreds of laptops 'round the world are _just as good as the copy that GitHub_ had!
 This is why `git` is called a "Distributed Version Control System."
 So, to share a pull request with another